mkaulfers/hardcore-seasons/README.md

 confirmationIntervalMinutes: 0 # In minutes

 endOfSeasonCommands:
   - "say Season has ended!
-The world will be reset and rewards will be split among all players."
+The world will be reset and seasonRewards will be split among all players."
   - "server [playerName] survival"

 # Storage Settings
 # Not Recommended: SQLite
 # It will require manual intervention to reset the database.
-# In addition to manual intervention, to reward players, you will need to move the database file to the server
+# In addition to manual intervention, to seasonReward players, you will need to move the database file to the server
 # and inform players when it is acceptable to run the command.
 storageType: "SQLite"